djbusstop/muni-on-the-go/Features.md

 - Save stop as a favorite
 - View favorite stops on the home page
 - View stop location on the map

+To do:

+- Connections at stop on vehicle route